 - War captivity and other forms of deportation

 - War crimes, ethnic cleansing, gendered violence

 - Representations of otherness, race, and gender

 - Cognitive aspects of conflict-related PTSD

 - Oral history and memory studies

-The editors of Close Encounters in War Journal invite the submission of articles of 6000-8000 words (endnotes included, bibliographical references not included in word-count: please see submission guidelines https://closeencountersinwar.org/instruction-for-authors-submissions/) in English by 1st June 2020 to email@example.com.
-Decisions will be made by 30th June 2020, and the selected articles will undergo a process of double-blind peer-review.
+The editors of Close Encounters in War Journal invite the submission of articles of 6000-8000 words (endnotes included, bibliographical references not included in word-count: please see submission guidelines https://closeencountersinwar.org/instruction-for-authors-submissions/) in English by 20th June 2020 (although we are willing to allow a certain flexibility) to email@example.com.
+Decisions will be made by mid-July 2020, and the selected articles will undergo a process of double-blind peer-review.
 The authors invited to publish will have to submit their fully revised articles by 1st November 2020.

 Helen King, Recovering Hysteria from History: Herodotus and the First Case of “Shell-Shock”, in Contemporary Approaches to the Science of Hysteria.
 Clinical and Theoretical Perspectives, ed. by Peter Halligan, Christopher Bass and John Marshall, Oxford, Oxford University Press, 2001, pp. 36-48.

 Marc-Antoine Crocq and Louis Crocq, From Shell Shock and War Neurosis to Posttraumatic Stress Disorder: A History of Psychotraumatology, «Clinical research», 2, 1 (2000): 47-55 (p.
 48).